vinhkhamhuynh/password-generator/README.md

 Set array for all symbols, upper and lower case letters, and numbers.

-## Creating function
+## Creating Functions

-### User Iput
+### User Input

-* Create prompt so user can choose length of password
+* Create prompt so user can choose length of password.
     * Set contingency so user need to put in what is being asked from the website.

-* User choose what catergory to include in password
+* User choose what catergory to include in password.
-    * Set contingency so user need to choose at least one catergory
+    * Set contingency so user need to choose at least one catergory.

 * Generate Password
-    * Use Array method to compare user choices and added chosen array to set
+    * Use Array method to compare user choices and added chosen array to set.
-    * Ran loop to choose index depend on numbers of character chosen by user
+    * Ran loop math random to choose random index depend on numbers of character chosen by user.
-    * Convert index to value and push result to function
+    * Convert index to value and push result to function.
     * Join result to remove ","

 * Write generated password to html